clirdlf/ndsa.org/publications/levels-of-digital-preservation.md

 The LoP Matrix, documentation, and supporting resources are provided on this page as well as in the [NDSA's OSF repository](https://osf.io/4d567/).

-This work was carried out by the Levels of Preservation Working Group.
+This work was carried out by the Levels of Digital Preservation Working Group.
 Find more information or questions, please contact a member of the [LOP Working Group](/groups/levels-of-preservation/).

 ### Award Winners
 [![Digital Preservation Award](/images/DPC_Award_Logo.jpg "Digital Preservation Award Logo"){:height="10%" width="10%"}](https://www.dpconline.org/events/digital-preservation-awards)